What are the Different Types of Spinal Injuries?

 Nerve Damage

-Nerve damage in the spinal cord can cause pain, weakness, numbness, or paralysis.
-Many severe accidents victims suffer nerve damage; and, in many cases, these injuries impact the rest of their lives.
+Nerve damage in the spinal cord can cause pain, weakness, numbness, paralysis, and lack of motor or sensory function.
+Many victims of severe accidents suffer nerve damage; in many cases, these injuries impact the rest of their lives.

 Paralysis